Sweden Southern Sweden

 3. Lilla Torg

-Lilla Torg (little square) is appropriately named for its smaller size.
+Lilla Torg (“the Little Square”) is appropriately named for its smaller size.

 4. Gustav Adolfs Torg

-For this trip, we stayed at the four-star Best Western Plus Hotel Noble House (adlink) which is located at Gustav Adolfs Torg.
+When writing this Malmö guide, we stayed at Best Western Plus Hotel Noble House (adlink), located right on the square.

 Gustav Adolfs Torg (the square of Gustav Adolf) in Malmö is a bustling place.